Qusay Hussein: Biography

+Squad of Al-Rasheed in the 1984–85 season.
+Uday Hussein and Qusay Hussein are in the top row, middle.

 Qusay was born in Baghdad in 1966 to Ba'athist revolutionary Saddam Hussein, who was in prison at the time, and his wife and cousin, Sajida Talfah.
 Some sources have said he was born in 1965, while others have said it was either 1967 or 1968.
 He was widely described to be a family man and an attorney in training.
 He was said to have loathed the extravagance of his brother Uday, who was said to have personally victimized him as a child.
 Qusay exhibited several germaphobic tendencies, often cleaning himself after being touched, even by his children.

-He married loma Maher Abd al-Rashid; the daughter of Maher Abd al-Rashid, a top-ranking military official, and had four children: a daughter named Moj (born 1987) and sons Mustafa (1989–2003), Adnan (born 1991), and Saddam (born 1997).
+He married Lama Maher Abd al-Rashid; the daughter of Maher Abd al-Rashid, a top-ranking military official, and had four children: a daughter named Moj (born 1987) and sons Mustafa (1989–2003), Adnan (born 1991), and Saddam (born 1997).

 Qusay reportedly played a role in crushing the Shia uprising in the aftermath of the 1991 Gulf War and is also thought to have masterminded the destruction of the southern marshes of Iraq.
 The wholesale destruction of these marshes ended a centuries-old way of life that prevailed among the Shia Marsh Arabs who made the wetlands their home, and ruined the habitat for dozens of species of migratory birds.
 The Iraqi government stated that the action was intended to produce usable farmland, though a number of outsiders believe the destruction was aimed at the Marsh Arabs as retribution for their participation in the 1991 uprising.

 Uday was viewed as their father's heir apparent until he sustained serious injuries in a 1996 assassination attempt.
 Unlike Uday, who was known for extravagance and erratic, violent behavior, Qusay kept a low profile.

 As the deputy head of the Iraqi Special Security Organization (الأمن الخاص, Al-Amn al-Khas), numerous torture methods were utilized.